-The hatching observed throughout the cold season and the high survival during development in June, July and August suggest that the winter conditions in Buenos Aires are not harsh enough to inhibit development.
-Moreover, the local population might be benefiting from early hatching, by anticipating pupation and emergence of the first cohorts of adults.
-This would allow initiating reproduction immediately after the beginning of the favorable conditions in spring.
-This strategy, supplemented by a higher rate of development at low temperatures, could indicate an adaptation to maximize the breeding season in temperate regions with marked seasonal temperature variations.
-Further studies on survival, reproduction and oviposition of adults under natural conditions during the winter and spring would help to understand how this adaptation influences the population dynamics of Ae. aegypti.
+In conclusion, the hatching observed throughout the cold season and the high survival during development in June, July and August suggest that development is possible during winter conditions in Buenos Aires.
+Further studies on survival, reproduction and oviposition of adults under natural conditions during the winter and spring would help to understand how this response influences the population dynamics of Ae. aegypti.